Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

  $ make rebar3-application
  $ make rebar3-release

-More precisely, to test the WOOPER OTP application support, and provided that ``make rebar3-compile`` was issued beforehand from the root of the WOOPER source tree:
+More precisely, to test the WOOPER OTP application support, provided that ``make rebar3-compile`` was issued beforehand, one can run from the root of the WOOPER source tree:

 .. code:: bash